 The Panel concludes that the Respondent has registered and used the domain name in bad faith.
 Accordingly, the Panel finds that the Complaint satisfies the condition provided in Paragraph 4 (a) (iii) of the Policy.

 5. Decision

-For the foregoing reasons, the Panel orders that the domain name "rexrothhydraulicpump.com" be transferred to the Complainant, Bosch Rexroth AG.
+For the foregoing reasons, the Panel orders that the domain name "rexrothpumps.net" be transferred from the Respondent to the Complainant Bosch Rexroth AG.